systemsguide/systemsguide.github.io/docs/foundations.md

 ### Relevance

 As with non-conventional differences in gender or sexuality (or anything else perceived as "in the brain"), plurality is largely met with skepticism.
-While diagnoses like DID (previously Multiple Personality Disorder) can inspire dismissal of plurality as an disordered delusion that just needs "fixing", plural systems without a diagnosis (or plural experiences not classified under DID) can equally be dismissed as unprincipled attention-seeking.
+While diagnoses like DID (previously Multiple Personality Disorder) can inspire dismissal of plurality as an disordered delusion that just needs "fixing", plural systems without a diagnosis (or those with plural experiences not classified under DID) can equally have their experiences dismissed as baseless attention-seeking.

 As such, it's productive to understand that plurality is a new term, but one that seeks to describe pre-existing phenomena.
 Those that choose to use a plural identity model do so because it's the most comfortable way to describe their personal experiences - in many cases, it's the only way they can explain them at all.
 What exactly those experiences are take a back seat to the system's own decision that this model helps make sense of themselves.
-Of course, those with experiences that some model as plural may instead feel comfortable under a singlet model, and many utilizing a plural model do so purely on a personal level, with no desire to share that understanding socially - the goal of plurality as a movement is not to push others to utilze a plural identity model, but to help people be understood, and to help people understand themselves.
+Of course, those with experiences that some understand as plural may instead feel comfortable under a singlet model, and many utilizing a plural model do so purely on a personal level, with no desire to share that understanding socially - the goal of plurality as a movement is not to push others to utilze a plural identity model, but to help people be understood, and to help people understand themselves.

 ### Respect